 The Swedish Twin Registry, the biggest twin registry in the world

-The Swedish Twin Registry, managed by the Karolinska Institute is the largest of its kind and has become an invaluable resource for medical research.
+The Swedish Twin Registry, managed by Karolinska Institutet is the largest of its kind and has become an invaluable resource for medical research.

 The Swedish Registry was established in the 1960s to study how smoking affects our health.
-Then little was known about the dangers of smoking.
+By then, little was known about the dangers of smoking.

-There is, at present, information on approximately 85 000 twin pairs, both monozygotic and dizygotic.There are currently about 30 ongoing projects based on the Swedich twin registry.
-The studies cover a wide range of public health issues among others a focus on dementia diseases, allergies, cancer and cardiovascular diseases.
+There is, at present, information on approximately 85 000 twin pairs, both monozygotic and dizygotic.There are currently around 30 ongoing projects based on the Swedish twin registry.
+The studies cover a wide range of public health issues, with among others, a focus on dementia diseases, allergies, cancer and cardiovascular diseases.
 Recently, the Twin Registry has become a so called "core facility" at KI.

 The latest news from The Swedish Twin Registry